Large normal subgroup growth and large characteristic subgroup growth: Introduction and results

-Lubotzky in \cite{Lub} showed, that for any finitely generated group we have that $s_n^\normal(\Gamma)\ll n^{c\Omega(n)}$ for some constant $c$, where $\Omega(n)$ denotes the number of prime divisors of $n$ counted with multiplicity, and Mann in \cite{Mann} showed that for a non-abelian free group we have that $s_n^\normal(\Gamma)> n^{c\log n}$ for some $c>0$ and infinitely many $n$.
-Comparing these results we find that the normal subgroup growth of a non-abelian free group is of type $n^{\log n}$.
-We say that a function $f(n$) is of \textit{type} $g(n)$ if there are constants $c_1, c_2$, such that $\log f(n)\leq c_1\log g(n)$ for all $n$, and there are infinitely many $n$ such that $\log f(n)>c_2\log g(n)$.
+We return now to consider normal subgroup growth.
+One of the basic problems concerning the normal subgroup growth is the question whether we can compare the normal subgroup growth of a group and a subgroup of finite index.
+If $\Delta<\Gamma$ is a subgroup of finite index, we can intersect normal subgroups of $\Gamma$ with $\Delta$, that is, if $\Gamma$ has many normal subgroups, so has $\Delta$.
+More precisely, a slight variation of the proof of \cite[Proposition~1.3.2~(ii)]{subgroup growth} gives us that $s_n^\normal(\Gamma) \leq s_n^\normal(\Delta) n^{(\Gamma:\Delta)}$.
+Therefore, unless we are aiming at results of high precision, the difficult problem is to decide whether a finite index subgroup of a group $\Gamma$ can have substantially more normal subgroups than $\Gamma$ itself.
 Lubotzky and Segal in \cite[Problem 4 (a)]{subgroup growth} ask the following. \begin{Prob} Let $\Gamma$ be a group and $\Delta$ a subgroup of finite index.
 Suppose $\Gamma$ has polynomial normal subgroup growth, that is, type $n$, does $\Delta$ have polynomial normal subgroup growth? \end{Prob} The fundamental problem we consider is a slight variation on it. \begin{Prob} Let $\Gamma$ be a group and $\Delta$ a subgroup of finite index.
 Suppose $\Delta$ has normal subgroup growth of type $n^{\log n}$, does $\Gamma$ has normal subgroup growth of type $n^{\log n}$? \end{Prob} This basic question seems to be quite hard and unfortunately we are only able to answer it in special cases.
-In \cite[Theorem~1]{normal II}, M\"uller and the second author claimed the following theorem, if $\Gamma$ is a finitely generated group and $\Delta$ is a normal subgroup of finite index such that $\Delta$ maps onto a group $G$ such the pro-$p$ completion of $G$ is a non-abelian free pro-$p$ group for some prime $p$ and $p\nmid(\Gamma:\Delta)$, then $\Gamma$ has normal subgroup growth of type $n^{\log n}$.
+In \cite[Theorem~1]{normal II}, M\"uller and the second author claimed the following theorem.
+If $\Gamma$ is a finitely generated group and $\Delta$ is a normal subgroup of finite index such that $\Delta$ maps onto a group $G$ such the pro-$p$ completion of $G$ is a non-abelian free pro-$p$ group for some prime $p$ and $p\nmid(\Gamma:\Delta)$, then $\Gamma$ has normal subgroup growth of type $n^{\log n}$.
 The proof used Mann's construction of large elementary abelian sections and representation theory to study the action of $\Gamma/\Delta$ on these sections.
 Gerdau in \cite{Victor} claimed that the condition $p\nmid|\Gamma/\Delta|$ is not necessary.
 In his proof Gerdau replaced ordinary representation theory by modular representation theory.
 Notice that actually there is no need to require $\Delta$ to be normal.
 However, a careful examination of both proofs shows that weaker results are proven, namely, if $\Gamma$ is a finitely generated group and $\Delta$ is a normal subgroup of finite index such that the pro-$p$ completion of $\Delta$ is a non-abelian free pro-$p$ group, then $\Gamma$ has normal subgroup growth of type $n^{\log n}$.
 We do not know whether the original statements are true.
 The problem in the proofs is that a group that contains a subgroup of finite index which projects onto a free group needs not project onto a virtually free group.
 An example of such group is the semi-direct product $C_2 \ltimes (F_2\times F_2)$, where $C_2$ acts by interchanging the factors of the direct product.
 This has a subgroup of order 2, that projects onto $F_2$, but does not project onto any virtually (non-abelian free) group.
 However, it is still true that all virtually (non-abelian free) groups have normal subgroup growth of type $n^{\log n}$.